top of page

 May 15, 1942 – Women's Army Auxiliary Corps (WAAC) created.

-July 20, 1942 – First WAAC trainees arrive at Fort Des Moines, IA (1st WAAC Training Center).
+July 20, 1942 – First WAAC trainees arrive at Fort Des Moines, IA (First WAAC Training Center).

 January 25, 1943 - First WAAC trainees arrive at South Post.
-The newspaper cited Miss Beverly Behr of Marion, Indiana, as the first trainee to arrive and in process.
+The Chattanooga Daily Times cited Miss Beverly Behr of Marion, Indiana, as the first trainee to arrive and process in.
 A photo caption on March 4 shows Miss Behr graduating the 4-week basic training course.

-February 1, 1943 – It had been cited in previous newspaper articles that this date would be the "activation" date of the Fort Oglethorpe (FTO) 3rd WAAC Training Center activated at South Post.
+February 1, 1943 – It had been cited in previous newspaper articles that this date would be the "activation" date of the Fort Oglethorpe (FTO) Third WAAC Training Center.
 We will use this date as the official opening date of the Third WAAC Training Center at FTO.
+January 1943 was mainly a month of intense preparation by the Training Center staff to get the center ready for the arrival of the trainees.
+Trainees that arrived in the last week of January spent several days processing in before being transferred to the South Post to begin training proper.

 July 1, 1943 – WAAC became Women's Army Corps (WAC).
 This represents an important change of the women's status in the Army.
 This gave the women access to many of the same benefits as male soldiers such death benefits for their families, overseas pay, and formal adoption of the same rank and insignia.

-Dec 1945 – Closing of 1st WAC Training Center (Des Moines)
+Dec 1945 – Closing of First WAC Training Center at Fort Des Moines.

 Resources: